thegetty/quire-docs/content/docs-v1/implementation.md

 ## Content Compatibility

 - Quire is optimized for book-like projects.
-Especially those that rely on visual illustrations and/or scholarly apparatus like citations, bibliographies, and footnoting.
+Especially those that rely on visual illustrations and/or scholarly apparatus like citations, bibliographies, and footnotes.

 - For those looking to publish more non-textual, image-intensive presentations, like an online exhibition or a fully illustrated children’s book or graphic novel, Quire may not be the right fit.